Skip to Content

 Garden Court Buffet Pricing and Hours

-The Garden Court Buffet at Main Street Station is currently open daily for brunch from 8 am – 2 pm and costs $23.99 ($26.99 on Saturday & Sunday).
+The Garden Court Buffet at Main Street Station is currently open daily for brunch from 8 am – 2 pm and costs $23.99 on weekdays, and $26.99 on weekends.

 Dinner service is offered on Friday and Saturday only from 4 pm – 9 pm and costs $32.99.